OpenSCvx/OpenSCvx/docs/Usage/tutorials.md

 This section provides step-by-step tutorials for using OpenSCvx to solve trajectory optimization problems.
 Each tutorial includes a Google Colab notebook for interactive learning.

+## Getting Started

+If you're new to OpenSCvx, we recommend:

+1. Start with the [Basic Problem Setup](basic_problem_setup.md) guide
+2. Work through the 6DoF Obstacle Avoidance tutorial
+3. Progress to the Line-of-Sight Guidance tutorial for advanced concepts
+4. Explore the [Examples](../examples.md) section for additional problems

 ## Available Tutorials

 ### [6DoF Obstacle Avoidance](tutorial_6dof_obstacle_avoidance.md)